S2-group/NAPPA/Android-Studio-Plugin/readme.md

 nappaAndroidStudioVersion=/build/version/of/Android Studio
 ```

-To find which version of Android Studio is installed, use the Android Studio `About` dialog screen.
+To find the installed version of Android Studio, use the Android Studio `About` dialog screen.
 An example is shown below.
 In this case, the (BRANCH.
 BUILD.
 FIX) version of the IntelliJ Platform is `191.8026.42` .
 Refer to [Android Studio Plugin Development](https://www.jetbrains.org/intellij/sdk/docs/products/android_studio.html) for more details.

 <p align="center">
 <img src="https://www.jetbrains.org/intellij/sdk/docs/products/img/android_studio_build.png"
-	alt="Android Studio aboud dialog screen" width="500"/>
+	alt="Android Studio about dialog screen" width="910"/>
 </p>

-Import the directory [Plugin/test1/](Plugin/test1/) in InteliJ IDEA
+Import the directory [Android-Studio-Plugin/](Android-Studio-Plugin/) in InteliJ IDEA

+### Running the plugin

 Open the [Gradle tool window](https://www.jetbrains.com/help/idea/jetgradle-tool-window.html#)

-Click on `test1 > Tasks > IntelliJ > runIde` to open an instance of Android Studio with the plugin installed.
+Double click on `test1 > Tasks > IntelliJ > runIde` to open an instance of Android Studio with the plugin installed.
 This instance can be run in debug mode.
 Note that changes in the source code require running the command again to take effect.